ortizo-117/SCI_Map/README.md

 These HTML files provide interactive views of the segmentation results for detailed quality assessment.
 Use them in conjunction with the ENIGMA QC guidelines to evaluate segmentation quality.
+### Cortical  Outlier Detection and Subcortical Histogram Plots

+After visual QC, statistical quality control is performed using R scripts to generate histograms and identify potential outliers in the volumetric data.

+#### Prerequisites

+Before running the outlier detection and histogram analysis scripts, ensure you have:

+1. **R and RStudio Installation**
+   - A working installation of R (tested with version 4.4.0)
+   - RStudio IDE (recommended for easier workflow)
+   - The scripts in this repository were specifically tested with R version 4.4.0

+2. **Required R Packages**
+   - readr
+   - dplyr
+   These will be automatically installed if missing when running the scripts.

+**Subcortical Histogram Analysis:**
+The `subcortical_histogram_plots.R` script:
+- Generates histograms for each subcortical structure (21 plots) plus ICV (1 plot)
+- Creates summary statistics for each structure
+- Helps identify statistical outliers that may need additional QC review
+- Outputs:
+  - PNG histogram plots for each structure
+  - SummaryStats.txt with statistics for each region
+  - Asymmetry measures between left/right structures

+**Running the Subcortical Analysis:**
+1. Ensure your `LandRvolumes.csv` file is in the target directory
+2. Run the R script:

+**Cortical Outlier Detection:**
+The `subcortical_histogram_plots.R` script performs outlier detection on cortical thickness and surface area measurements.
+- Outputs in the R console messages about the structures from subjects marked as outliers.
+- Gives you an idea of which areas and which subjects are potentially problematic and could be flagged for exclusion

+### Recording QC Results

+The ENIGMA protocol provides a standardized Excel template (ENIGMA_Cortical_QC_Template.xlsx) for recording QC decisions.
+To use this template:

+1. **Open the Template**
+   - Make a copy of ENIGMA_Cortical_QC_Template.xlsx for your study
+   - Save it with a descriptive name (e.g., "SCI_MAP_QC_Results.xlsx")

+2. **Fill in Required Fields**
+   - Subject ID: Enter the subject identifier exactly as used in FreeSurfer
+   - Pass/Fail: Mark as:
+     - PASS (1) - Acceptable quality
+     - FAIL (0) - Unusable due to quality issues
+   - Notes: Document specific issues observed, such as:
+     - "Significant dura inclusion in left temporal lobe"
+     - "Motion artifacts affecting subcortical segmentation"
+     - "Poor gray/white matter contrast in occipital region"

+3. **Additional Columns**
+   - Rating Confidence (1-3):
+     1. Low confidence
+     2. Medium confidence
+     3. High confidence
+   - Specific Issue Flags:
+     - Motion_Artifact (0/1)
+     - Skull_Strip_Error (0/1)
+     - WM_Segmentation_Error (0/1)
+     - Pial_Overestimation (0/1)

+4. **Best Practices**
+   - Complete the QC spreadsheet while viewing the QC HTML files
+   - Be consistent in your rating criteria across subjects
+   - When in doubt, consult the ENIGMA QC guide examples
+   - Regular backups of the QC spreadsheet are recommended

+The completed QC spreadsheet will be essential for:
+- Tracking which subjects to include/exclude in analyses
+- Documenting quality issues for methods sections
+- Sharing QC decisions with collaborators
+- Future reference and reproducibility

 ### Step 3: Data Organization for Brain Age Prediction (aparc_aseg_pybrain.sh)